gigantocypris/torchBragg/README.md

 The polarization factor is computed in the innermost loop.
 However, it is applied in the outermost loop.
 Why is this?

 nanoBragg_nks.cpp or nanoBragg.cpp or KOKKOS nanoBragg: what are differences, what should I use?

+## Known Issues

+- Interpolation?
+- The polarization factor is computed in the innermost loop.
+However, it is applied in the outermost loop